Schur Functors and Categorified Plethysm: Schur functors

 Classically, a Schur functor is a specific sort of functor

-where $\Fin\Vect$ stands for the category of finite-dimensional vector spaces over some field $k$ of characteristic zero.
-Namely, it is a functor where $F(V)$ is obtained by taking a tensor power of $V$, say $V^{\otimes n}$, and then picking out the subspace that transforms according to a particular irreducible representation of the symmetric group $S_n$, which acts on $V^{\otimes n}$ by permuting the tensor factors.
+where $\Fin\Vect$ is the category of finite-dimensional vector spaces over some fixed field $k$ of characteristic zero.
+Namely, it is a functor obtained from an irreducible representation of the symmetric group $S_n$ by sending a vector space $V$ to a certain subspace of $V^{\otimes n}$ as we describe below.

 Irreducible representations of $S_n$ correspond to $n$-box Young diagrams, so Schur functors are usually described with the help of these.
-An $n$-box Young diagram is simply a notation for a way to write $n$ as a sum of natural numbers listed in decreasing order.
+An $n$-box Young diagram is simply a way to write $n$ as a sum of natural numbers listed in decreasing order.
 For example, this 17-box Young diagram:

 describes the partition of $17$ as $5 + 4 + 4 + 2 + 1 + 1$.
-However, it also can be used to construct an irreducible complex representation of the symmetric group $S_{17}$, and thus a Schur functor.
+It also can be used to construct an irreducible complex representation of the symmetric group $S_{17}$, and thus a Schur functor.

-The relation between Young diagrams and Schur functors can be described using the group algebra of the symmetric group, $k[S_n]$.
+Classically, the relation between Young diagrams and Schur functors is often described using the group algebra of the symmetric group, $k[S_n]$.
 Given an $n$-box Young diagram $\lambda$, we can think of the operation `symmetrize with respect to permutations of the boxes in each row' as an element $p^S_\lambda \in k[S_n]$.
 Similarly, we can think of the operation `antisymmetrize with respect to permutations of the boxes in each column' as an element $p^A_\lambda \in k[S_n]$.
 By construction, each of these elements is idempotent.
 They do not commute, but their product $p^A_\lambda p^S_\lambda$, times a suitable nonzero constant, gives an idempotent $p_\lambda$.

 The element $p_\lambda \in k[S_n]$ is called the \define{Young symmetrizer} corresponding to the $n$-box Young diagram $\lambda$.
 Since the group algebra $k[S_n]$ acts on $V^{\otimes n}$ by permuting the factors, the Young symmetrizer gives a projection